 5. How successful was America in punishing the attackers of 9/11?
 Was America’s “war on terror” a success or failure?
 Why or why not?

 6. What is likely to be the enduring legacy of George W. Bush in American politics?
-How will American history view his presidency; great, good, fair, or poor?
+How will American history view his presidency: great, good, fair, or poor?
 Justify and support your answers.
-See Examining the Evidence section on pages 983-984 as well as section Thinking Globally on pages 990-991.
-See also boxed quotes on pages 984 and 986.
+(See Examining the Evidence section on page 983 as well as section Thinking Globally on pages 990-991.
+See also boxed quotes on pages 984 and 985.)

 7. What lies in America’s future?
 What kinds of cultural, economic, and foreign dilemmas will future American politicians face?
-See boxed quote on page 1005.
+(See boxed quote on page 1005.)
 What will be the defining moment in the twenty-first century?

 CONTENDING VOICES: TEA PARTY ACTIVIST VS. OCCUPY WALL STREET ACTIVIST